elvinweng/EW580/README.md

 * Tobii Eye Tracking Core Software (either downloaded install bundle for peripheral eye tracker, or pre-installed on integrated systems)
 * Tobii consumer eye tracker peripheral or built-in device.

+### Download the zip from https://github.com/elvinweng/EW580/

 ### Add the Plugin to your Project:
-Unzip this package into the Plugins folder in your project.
+Unzip the zip into the Plugins folder in your project.
 The uplugin file should be located here:

 	MyProject/Plugins/TobiiEyetracking/TobiiEyetracking.uplugin